mnr/writing-wip/kwak-anthology.md

 Detective Araci Belo admires the view of post-earthquake Portland from this small condominium.
 The west hills provide a lush green background to the dense housing towers, interconnected by skyways and hypertube stations.

-He pulls his focus back to consider the shattered room he stands in.
+He considers the shattered room he stands in.
 The explosion had propelled bits of the oven from the back of the condo, spraying shrapnel towards the window.
-The room is scorched, and the sweet, meaty smell of burnt flesh emanates from Dakota Williams, the recently deceased occupant of the condominium.
-She lays on her back in the middle of the room; her severed right arm near the earthquake pillar.
+The sweet, meaty smell of burnt flesh emanates from Dakota Williams, the recently deceased occupant of the condominium.
+She lies in the middle of the room; her severed right arm near the earthquake pillar.
 Her left forearm leans against the wall.
 The explosion burned through her clothing, face, and skin.

-Pieces of meal boxes are scattered around the room.
+Pieces of meal boxes are scattered around.
 How many is difficult to know; metal and plastic shards are mixed with uncooked food.
-One meal is in the far corner, complete except for a dented corner.
-The cube, small enough to hold in two hands, is covered with a bright depiction of the traditional (soy-based) steak and potatoes with brussels sprouts.
+One meal is in the far corner, complete except for a dented top.
+The cube, small enough to hold in both hands, is covered with a bright depiction of the traditional (soy-based) steak and potatoes with Brussels sprouts.

-Araci steps around Dakota and through the door to the other half of the condominium containing the bedroom and bath.
+Araci steps around Dakota and through the door to the other half of the condominium containing a bedroom and bath.
 The bathroom is tidy, but not spotless.
 There are two toothbrushes in a cup and enough towels for a couple.
 The bedroom has a desk cluttered with electronic parts.
 The bed is neat; the floor picked up except for a few kitchen utensils thrown in by the explosion.

 “The scan is ready,” says Officer Guadalupe Reyes, one of the many people swarming the condominium.
 She pushes a  button on a hand-held terminal.
 “I’ve put the render in the report folder.
 You interested in grabbing some dinner tonight?”

 *Guadalupe* - sometimes “Lupe” - is Araci’s sparring partner in the Portland Police self-defense class.
 Their relationship is professional, although there are signals something more might be possible.

 “Sure.
 Six pm?” replies Araci.
-“Come to my place and I’ll make you a dinner that doesn’t explode.”
+“Come to my place and I’ll make you a meal that doesn’t explode.”

 “You are such a buzzkill.
 I was hoping for excitement.”
 She grabs her bags and pushes through the crowd.
 “See you tonight.”

 Araci reviews the scan in his visor and compares two overlaid views; the real, burned room, and the original as shown in the floorplan.
 An augmented reality outline fills in the missing parts of the destroyed oven.
 It was a countertop unit and all that remains is the back panel and fuel tank.
-Everything splays outwards from where the oven cavity used to be; the explosion had clearly occurred there.
+Everything splays outwards from where the oven used to be; the explosion had clearly occurred there.

-Araci retrieves the steak and potatoes meal from the corner of the main room.
-Araci wonders if it's broken.
-He has no way to test it, he can't afford one of the expensive Hestia ovens; He boils food packets like every other middle-class American.
-Araci turns the meal box over, shakes it, puts it back on the floor.
-Hestia food boxes and ovens produce a perfect dinner.
+Araci retrieves the steak and potatoes meal from the corner of the main room and wonders if it's broken.
+He can't afford one of the expensive Hestia ovens; instead he boils food packets like every other middle-class American.
+Araci turns the meal box over, shakes it, puts it down.
+Normally, Hestia food boxes and ovens produce a perfect dinner.
 This time, Hestia took an angry turn for the worse.

 Lupe’s scan allows for an animated reconstruction of the explosion, tracing the path of the scattered parts back to their original assembly.
 Araci plays it forward and reverse three times.
 What happened is clear.
 Dakota had been standing in front of the oven when it exploded and distributed a high-velocity cloud of sharp plastic, metal, and glass through her and into the room.